topickering/express-upload-api/README.md

 - nodemon (to allow hot reloads when developing)
 - winston (for logging)

-Before running the application create a folder called `/uploads` at the root of the application - multer is configured to upload files to this location.
-This can be configured in [`/routes/uploadRoutes.js`](./routes/uploadRoutes.js).

 Run the application from the command line with `npm run start`

 ### Concurrency